oschakoory/RiboTaxa/README.md

 MicroTaxa is a complete pipeline to rapidly filter and reconstruct the full length SSU rRNAs from Illumina (meta)genomic dataset and perform taxonomic classification on the reconstructed sequences.

+MicroTaxa takes as input paired end files which can be in compressed format (.gz) or uncompressed format.

 Tools used in MicroTaxa pipeline:
 - For quality control :<a class="reference external" href="http://www.bioinformatics.babraham.ac.uk/projects/fastqc/" target="_blank" rel="noopener noreferrer">FastQC</a>, <a class="reference external" href="https://multiqc.info/" target="_blank" rel="noopener noreferrer">MultiQC</a>
 - For adapters removal and trimming: <a class="reference external" href="https://jgi.doe.gov/data-and-tools/bbtools/" target="_blank" rel="noopener noreferrer">BBTOOLS</a>